 While you may experiment with some product features, you need to decide what is non-negotiable and mandatory for a minimum viable and good quality product.
 If your first products are seriously lacking in an important feature (such as flavour), you may irreparably damage your product’s reputation.
 In my case, my kids may decide that they hate falafels and will never want to try one again.

 5) The solution.

 There are two main cooking methods – baking (healthier) and frying (crunchier and softer inside).
 I research these solution options extensively.
-I read about pros and cons.
+I read about the pros and cons.
 The healthier option, of course!
 But how much healthier is it, really?
 I can’t decide which one to go with.
 In the end, I divide the falafel mix into halves and conduct an experiment.
-Half of the falafels goes into the oven, and the other half – into the frying pan.
+Half of the falafels go into the oven and the other half – into the frying pan.
 We will do a blind test at dinner.

 You may need to conduct a pilot or build a proof of concept before choosing the optimal solution.
 With all the design considerations and customer expectations, the number of variables may be so high that a theoretical exercise will not help you make the right decision.
 You may just have to try it out.

 I announce the tasting and request that every family member tastes from each bowl and makes a choice.
 Confession – I’ve already tried both and know which one I prefer, but I stay silent to keep the experiment pure.
 The resulting votes go overwhelmingly towards the less healthy – the fried option.
 I wholeheartedly agree.
 Perhaps there is some other secret to baking falafels that I have not discovered, but the fried ones are crunchy on the outside, soft on the inside, and retained more flavour.
 A definite winner of the customer votes.